Banji-O/Test/README.md

 # Test
-Test repo for codebasics git course on github using git bash
+Test repository / repo for codebasics git course on github using git bash